Nowadays, pasture-raised chickens have become a key part of sustainable poultry farming.

 If there are problems, you could move them or use lights or noises to scare them off.

 Always lock up the coop at night and use coop cameras for extra security.
-A guard animal can provide extra security.
+A guard animal can provide extra safety for raising backyard chickens on pasture.

 7. Seasonal Care for Pastured Chickens